stanley-gu/qual/proposal.md

 # Background and Significance

-In this section, the biological and
+In this section, the scientific context of this biological problem will be introduced.
+While the subject of arterial calcification is a large and diverse field, the focus of this background will be on the biological mechanisms of interest behind the NT5E mutation phenotype in designing this disease model.
+Additional reviews on the other facets of the pathobiology behind arterial calcification have been published. [@Demer2008; @Giachelli2000; @Giachelli2004]

 ## Vascular Calcification